 The effective development of space systems is predicated on a firm understanding of the foundational technical and systems engineering components necessary to both comprehend the design task and formulate an appropriate solution.
 For engineers and technical managers seeking to develop this working knowledge and associated skills, this course will provide an overview of the key elements comprising space systems and an analytic methodology for their investigation.
 With a strong systems engineering context, topics will include fundamentals on astrodynamics, power systems, communications, command and data handling, thermal management, attitude control, mechanical configuration, and structures, as well as techniques and analysis methods for remote sensing applications.
 In addition, a number of supplemental topics will be included to provide further breadth and exposure.
 This is the first course of a two-semester sequence that features a combination of instruction from practitioner subject matter experts, and a team design project.

-Completion of 675.600 Systems Engineering for Space, or with approval of the instructor.
+Completion of EN.675.600 Systems Engineering for Space, or with approval of the instructor.